On piecewise hyperdefinable groups: Piecewise hyperdefinable groups

 As $L$ is first countable, it is metrisable by Birkhoff{\hyp}Kakutani Theorem \cite[Theorem 1.5.2]{tao2014hilbert}.
 Thus, every closed set in $L$ is $\mathrm{G_{\delta}}$ \cite[Example 2, page 249]{munkres1999topology}.
 In particular, it follows that the preimage of any compact set is $\bigwedge_{\omega}${\hyp}definable.
-When $L$ is connected, it is also second countable, so the preimage of every open set is $\bigvee_{\omega}${\hyp}definable. \end{obss} \begin{teo} Let $G$ be a piecewise $A${\hyp}hyperdefinable group with a generic piece modulo $G^{00}_A$.
+When $L$ is connected, it is also second countable, so the preimage of every open set is $\bigvee_{\omega}${\hyp}definable. \end{enumerate} \end{rmk} \begin{theo} Let $G$ be a piecewise $A${\hyp}hyperdefinable group with a generic piece modulo $G^{00}_A$.
 Then, $G$ has an $A${\hyp}Lie core.
 If $G$ is countably piecewise hyperdefinable, this condition is also necessary.